 My mother was Jean Marie Linderman Frederick Mancill.
 She was born in Dubuque, Iowa on 3 December 1927, and died on 9 March 2012 in Rosharon, Texas.

-My maternal grandmother was Phylis Adele Palen Linderman, and she was born in Bemedji, Minnesota.
 My maternal grandfather was Harry William Linderman born in Winona, Minnesota.
 My maternal grandmother was an artist and pianist.
 Her last painting was of some huge Sunflowers.
-She died from Hodgekin’s Disease in 1963 in Houston, Texas.
+She died from Hodgekin’s Disease at M.D.
+Anderson Cancer Hospital, in 1963 in Houston, Texas.
 My grandparents moved from Dubuque, Iowa to Indianapolis, Indiana to Houston, Texas in 1945.
 My grandfather had his own company, Linbar Inc. and he was a Combustion Engineer.

 My maternal great grandmother was Emma Elsie Claussen Palen who married Frank Joseph Palen of Caledonia, Minnesota.
 The Palens emigrated from Bachlieden, Luxembourg in 1862.
 The Claussens emigrated from Hanover, Prussia, Germany in 1855.